mattheussAL/mattheussAL/README.md

 </h1>

 <h3 align="center">
-  I'm Matheus Alves, FronEnd developer, who loves to create and invent new things and out of the box.
+  I'm Matheus Alves, FrontEnd developer who loves to create and invent new things and out of the box.
 </h3>